Fostering Health Program

 Working closely with foster care families and Philadelphia’s Department of Human Services (DHS) and its Community Umbrella Agencies (CUAs), our goal is to ensure every foster child has access to continuous, coordinated and high-quality care during this crucial period of childhood.

 The primary purpose of the Fostering Health Program is to evaluate each child (birth through age 18) when they are placed into foster care.
 After a careful review of medical records and history and a thorough physical evaluation, our team of experienced providers creates a plan to help inform the child’s care moving forward.

 The goal is to provide a comprehensive assessment to identify the child’s medical, behavioral, emotional and developmental needs, and to make sure these needs are being met during the transition to foster care, or a new placement, and beyond.
 This plan often includes recommended treatments and referrals, supporting the child’s caretaker to follow through with the recommendations, and linkage with a primary care provider as the child’s medical home for ongoing care.

-The team’s care plan is shared with the foster child’s primary care provider, DHS case workers, the foster parent, and when appropriate, the child’s biological parent.
+The team’s care plan is shared with the foster child’s primary care provider, Child Protective Services case workers, the foster parent, and when appropriate, the child’s biological parent.